thanhquanky/wims-server/README.md

-wims-server
+WIMS-server
 ===========

-Where is my stuffs - API server - Using Slim and Mysql
+A PHP-powered RESTful API server for Where is my stuffs Android app

+This server uses Slim Framework and MySQL